An updated guide concentrating on Personal Knowledge Management applications for 2024 is now available and I have linked to it.

 If you currently use a system for your notes, consider keeping or modifying your existing system.

-Also, before we get to the specifications, I want to define the differences as I see them for this blog post between a note-taking application and a Personal Knowledge Management System (PKM).
-As that will impact what applications you should consider.
+Also, before we get to the specifications, I want to define the differences between a note-taking application and a personal knowledge management system (PKM) as I see them for this blog post, as that will impact what applications you should consider.

 A note-taking application is designed to take and store while allowing quick and easy retrieval of notes.